 A high attrition rate can result in a negative reputation for companies as potential employees may find it alarming that people are choosing to leave the organisation.

-Recruiters attest that it is challenging for them to map qualified candidates to any organisation where there is history of beyond-normal turnover.
+Recruiters attest that it is challenging for them to map qualified candidates to any organisation where there is a history of beyond-normal turnover.

 4. Team dynamics